heimskr/why/ISA.md

 > `$rs -> [$rd] /b`
 > `000000010010` `0000000` `sssssss` `ddddddd` `0000000000000` `......` `000000000101`

-Stores the byte of `rs` into the memory address pointed to by `rd`.
+Stores the lowest 8 bits of `rs` into the memory address pointed to by `rd`.

 ### <a name="op-spush"></a>Stack Push (`spush`)
 > `[ $rs`